EmdadHaque/MyResume/projects/ms_forms_logic_app_jit_access_approval.md

 &nbsp;

-## Using MS Forms
+## Set up MS Forms

-   - Create a M365 Form.
+Create a M365 Form.
 For demo purposes, I am using only 2 VMs and only asking for the public IP that needs to be allowlisted.
 We can ask for other details such as RDP or SSH or some other port, time and duration etc.

    ![](/assets/img/projects/jit_access/ms-form-fields.png)

-   - For security, I have allowed only people from my Entra ID tenant to access the form i.e. users will require to sign-in to access the form.
+For security, I have allowed only people from my Entra ID tenant to access the form i.e. users will require to sign-in to access the form.
 This can be further locked down to a group of users who can access the form.

    ![](/assets/img/projects/jit_access/ms-form-settings.png)

+## Set up a Logic App

+Create a Logic App.

 ---